 Get a Home Inspection

 Before buying any property, get a home inspection!
-This is the number one thing recommended houston home inspectors tell first time buyers.
+This is the number one thing recommended home inspectors tell first time buyers.
 It may cost you a few hundred dollars, but that amount pales in comparison to the amount you’re spending on a home.

 You don’t want to pay a couple hundred thousand dollars for your dream house only to find out it has foundation or mold issues.
 (It won’t look so dreamy after that.)